Hide (musician): Death

-Hide died at age 33 on the morning of May 2, 1998.
-After a night out drinking, he was found hanged by a towel tied to a doorhandle in his apartment in the Minami-Azabu district of Tokyo.
-He had returned to Japan just five days earlier, after a three-month stay in Los Angeles.
-On May 1, he and the members of Spread Beaver recorded for television shows and went out drinking, with his younger brother driving him home at roughly 6:30am the following morning.
-When found unconscious at around 7:30am, he was rushed to Japanese Red Cross Medical Center in Hiroo, where he was pronounced dead at 8:52 am by Japanese Red Cross Medical Center.
+On May 1, Hide and the members of Spread Beaver recorded for television shows and went out drinking.
+Hide's younger brother drove him home at roughly 6:30 am the following morning.
+He had returned to Japan five days earlier, after a three-month stay in Los Angeles.
+At 7:30 the following morning, he was found unconscious, hanged by a towel tied to a doorhandle in his apartment in the Minami-Azabu district of Tokyo.
+He was rushed to Japanese Red Cross Medical Center in Hiroo, where he was pronounced dead at 8:52 am by Japanese Red Cross Medical Center.
+He was 33.

-Authorities officially deemed Hide's death a suicide, and it was reported in the media as such.
-Within one week, three teenage fans had died in copycat suicides.
+Within a week, three teenage fans had died in copycat suicides.
 At the wake on May 6, which 10,000 people attended, a 19-year-old girl slit her wrists after laying flowers at the temple, and a car crash caused by sleep-deprived fans traveling from Osaka caused one death and seven serious injuries on a motorway.
 His remains were buried in Miura Reien in Miura, Kanagawa during a Buddhist memorial service.
 Approximately 50,000 people attended his funeral at Tsukiji Hongan-ji on May 7, where 56 people were hospitalized and 197 people received medical treatment in first aid tents due to a mixture of emotional exhaustion and heat, with the funeral taking place on the warmest day of the year so far, at 27 degrees Celsius (about 80.6 degrees Fahrenheit).